Immunisation includes several vaccines children and adults routinely have to protect against infections.

 If this is impossible, you can have it up to 2 weeks before treatment.

 You could have it afterwards if you did not receive a pneumococcal vaccination before treatment.
 But you should wait at least 3 months after chemotherapy or radiotherapy treatment has finished.
 You can have it 2 weeks after your spleen has been removed.

 Check with your specialist about the best time.
 This might vary depending on your situation.

 For example, leukaemia patients should have PCV from 6 months after chemotherapy.
 Those who have had a stem cell or bone marrow transplant should have PCV around 9 to 12 months after their transplant.

 You need to have PPV every 5 years if you have had your spleen removed or your spleen is not working well.

 Coronavirus (COVID-19) vaccine

 Specialists say that everyone having systemic anti cancer therapy (SACT) should be considered for the vaccines.
-Your cancer treatment can also go ahead if you've had the vaccine, and there is no need for it to be delayed because of it.
+Your cancer treatment can also go ahead if you've had the vaccine, and it is unnecessary to be delayed because of it.

-The Government has created a priority list for people who are in most need of getting the coronavirus vaccine.
+Every year, the Government creates a priority list for people who most need the coronavirus vaccine.
 Some people with cancer will come under the group who are extremely vulnerable if they are not in one of the other high priority groups.

 You might need to have other vaccinations if you are travelling.